 In reality, if a network environment isn’t intrinsically secure, there aren’t enough security solutions on earth to keep it safe from cyber attacks.
 Instead, you need to focus on system hardening processes to keep your network safe.

 To be intrinsically secure, a network environment must be properly designed and configured.
-This is where the Center for Internet Security (CIS) benchmarks come in.
+This is where the Center for Internet Security (CIS) Benchmarks come in.

 What are CIS Benchmarks?